Working with Celebrities

 Be flexible When Working with Celebrities

 You have probably already noticed, but there are two factors that I keep talking about, flexibility and timeliness.
 They work hand in hand to help you manage the time you are with the celebrity.
 Efficiency is a combination of these two elements.
 Greet them and get started.
 I like to introduce myself and go right into explaining the setup up, what they can expect and where we plan on starting.
-But while I like to get started as quickly as possible, it is important that you analyze the situation and be respectful.
+But while I like to get started as quickly as possible, you must analyze the situation and be respectful.
 Don’t interrupt, be overbearing or inappropriate.
 Timing is everything.
 Celebrities may want to chat or take a moment to catch their breath and gather themselves.
 Others may want to get right to it, so be prepared for both.

 Ultimately, You Are in Charge.
 Control the Shoot

 Celebrities are inundated with attention, good and bad, so be understanding of that.
 Some are nice, some are not.
-Celebrities can be diva’s, photographers want to be diva’s, but as a professional event photographer, you don’t get to be a diva if you want to keep your clients happy.
+Celebrities can be diva’s, and photographers want to be diva’s, but as a professional event photographer, you don’t get to be a diva if you want to keep your clients happy.
 Keeping celebrities happy will keep your clients happy.
 Some will take charge, others will expect you too.
 Listen to them, they have been through this many times before.
 Having said that, you are in charge.
 You need to use professionalism and tact to manage the shoot to the best of your ability.
 The kind of shoot will dictate what you can and can’t do to keep things rolling as efficiently as possible.

 Greet them and get started.
-In my fifteen years of experience, I have never met a celebrity who arrived to a shoot and wanted to have a lengthy discussion with me about anything.
-What I have been asked after a smile and a handshake is “where to you want me” or “give me a few minutes to get ready”.
+In my fifteen years of experience, I have never met a celebrity who arrived at a shoot and wanted to have a lengthy discussion with me about anything.
+What I have been asked after a smile and a handshake is “where do you want me” or “give me a few minutes to get ready”.
 My response to the first one is to show them their spot and to quickly explain the process in as few words as possible.
 The approach to the second statement is to wait until they are ready and then show them to their spot and quickly explain the process in as few words as possible.
 Get it?

 Grip & Grins